gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.GrowModelExt.md

 ## GrowModelExt.SetRegrowBloon(this GrowModel, string) Method

-(Cross-Game compatible) Sets which bloon this should regrow into.
+Sets which bloon this should regrow into.

 ```csharp
 public static void SetRegrowBloon(this Assets.Scripts.Models.Bloons.Behaviors.GrowModel growModel, string regrowsTo);